Adjoint Rigid Transform Network: Task-conditioned Alignment of 3D Shapes: Related Work

 \subsection{Rotation invariance/equivariance}

 An interesting research direction to achieve rotation invariance is to handcraft descriptors that are invariant to rotation by design.
 These works are typically based on PCA~\cite{pca2003vranic} and geometric properties such as distances between pairs of points~\cite{2018Liu} (in 2D) or spherical harmonics~\cite{ALMAKADY2020102931} (in 3D).
 A major limitation with the image-based descriptors is that they need to be manually designed per task which is non-trivial and difficult to scale and generalise to 3D tasks.
 Another approach for learning rotation invariant representation is to bake rotation invariance into the network filters.
-Rotation invariance within a deep network can be obtained by explicitly rotating the feature maps or convolutional filters~\cite{Zhou2017ORN, pmlr-v48-dieleman16, steerable_cnn2017, NEURIPS2019_45d6637b, 2018Weiler}.
-These methods have been successfully used in restricted image settings such as CIFAR~\cite{cifar10} and MNIST~\cite{mnist} but their generalization to 3D is hard because these methods explicitly learn filters corresponding to different possible input orientations and the space of possible 3D rotations is much larger than 2D rotations.
+Rotation invariance within a deep network can be obtained by explicitly rotating the feature maps or convolutional filters~\cite{Zhou2017ORN, pmlr-v48-dieleman16, steerable_cnn2017, NEURIPS2019_45d6637b, 2018Weiler, spezialetti2020learning}.
+Recently, Sun~\etal~\cite{sun2021canonical} proposed to learn a canonical frame by training with pairs of randomly rotated shapes.
+Our work follows a similar strategy, but we directly predict the canonical transformation from input shapes instead of using a capsule-based architecture.
+Hence ART can be seamlessly integrated into different shape representations and backbone models

 \paragraph{Spatial Transformers} Jaderberg \etal~\cite{jaderberg2015spatial} designed Spatial Transformer Network (STN), a differentiable module that manipulates the input image and feature maps by learned geometric transformations.
 Since it was first proposed, STN and its variants achieved promising results on image recognition~\cite{annunziata2018destnet}, image morphing~\cite{fish2020image} and image alignment~\cite{bas20173d, lin2017inverse}.